jvanasco/metadata_parser/README.rst

 The current MAJOR release is `0`.
 A `1` MAJOR release is planned, and will have an entirely different structure and API.

+Future deprecations will raise warnings.

+By populating the following environment variable, future deprecations will raise exceptions:
+    export METADATA_PARSER_FUTURE=1

 Installation
 =============